limebrains/webpack-google-cloud-storage-plugin/README.md

       include: ['app.js'],
       // NOTE: Array of filenames to exclude in the uploading process
       exclude: ['cats.js'],
+      // NOTE: Array of static directories (not related to Webpack) to be uploaded
+      staticDirs: ['./static'],
       // NOTE: Options passed directly to
       // Google cloud Node Storage client.
       // This is mostly authentication-wise.